 Hello from 1066 – Medieval Mosaic

 St Michael’s church in Oulton took a bit of finding but had a car park and a lych gate.
 The word lych is an old Saxon word for corpse.
 In the middle ages when most people were buried in just shrouds rather than coffins, the dead were carried to the lych gate and placed on a bier where the priest conducted the first part of the funeral service under its shelter.
 The current gate was constructed by a Mr Colin Baxter in the 1940s, using only hand tools.
-This was a multi as well but required you to walk around the churchyard in a clearly defined order collecting some numbers from headstones on the way.
+This was a multi but required you to walk around the churchyard in a clearly defined order collecting some numbers from headstones on the way.
 We could not locate the first or the last headstone which meant that we had four numbers missing.
-While I could make an educated guess for the first two the last two was the reason we could not locate the geocache.
-Pity because it was a lovely church and churchyard.
+While I could make an educated guess for the first two, the last two was the reason we could not locate the geocache.
+It was a pity because it was a lovely church and churchyard.

 You will often find yew trees in churchyards as their straight boughs made excellent bows.
 It was commonplace for the men of the parish to practice their archery after the Sunday service.
 In 1252 the ‘Assize of Arms’ ensured that all Englishmen were ordered, by law, that every man between the age of 15 to 60 years old should equip themselves with a bow and arrows.
-The Plantagenet King Edward III took this further and decreed the Archery Law in 1363 which commanded the obligatory practice of archery on Sundays and holidays!
-The Archery Law “forbade, on pain of death, all sport that took up time better spent on war training especially archery practise“.
+King Edward III took this further and decreed the Archery Law in 1363 which commanded the obligatory practice of archery on Sundays and holidays!
+The Archery Law “forbade, on pain of death, all sport that took up time better spent on war training especially archery practice“.
 In 1515 King Henry VIII imposed a more detailed statute part of which decreed “And that buttes be made, in everie citie, towne and place accordinge to the law of auncient time used, and the inhabitantes and dwellers in everye of them to exercise themselfe with longe bowes in shotinge at the same, and elles wher on holy daies and other times conveniente.“.
 This law has never been repealed!

 As we did not find the church micro in Oulton we decided to look for the village sign instead.
 It was erected in 1990 and is topped by a model of the church surrounded by various shields, below these are some ornate carvings of sheaves of barley and the village name.
 Two of the shields depict Sir John Fastolfe (Lord of the Manor of Oulton (Houton) from 1419 until his death in 1445 and later immortalised by Shakespeare as Sir John Falstaff) and his wife Katharine who are buried in the church under reproduction brasses.